flynshue/articles/manifests/workshop.md

 pod "articles-59d7bf5655-cc759" deleted
 ```

-Since our deployment is set to always have 3 replicas, another articles pod spin up to replace the deleted one
+Since our deployment is set to always have 3 replicas, another articles pod will spin up to replace the deleted one

 You'll also notice from the third window that endpoint ip addresses gets updated
 ```bash